-2.1.
+102.1.
 Purpose and Policy

-- 2.1-1.
-It is the policy of the Tribe that this law shall govern the procedures for the conduct of orderly Tribal elections, including pre-election activities such as caucuses and nominations.
-Because of the desire for orderly and easily understood elections, there has not been an allowance made for write-in candidates on ballots. - 2.1-2.
+102.1-1.
+It is the policy of the Nation that this law shall govern the procedures for the conduct of orderly elections of the Nation, including pre-election activities such as caucuses and nominations.
+Because of the desire for orderly and easily understood elections, there has not been an allowance made for write-in candidates on ballots.

+102.1-2.
 This law defines the duties and responsibilities of the Election Board members and other persons employed by the Oneida Nation in the conduct of elections.
 It is intended to govern all procedures used in the election process.

-2.2.
+102.2.
 Adoption, Amendment, Repeal

-- 2.2-1.
-This law was adopted by the Oneida General Tribal Council by resolution # GTC 7-06-98-A and amended by resolutions #GTC-01-04-10-A, BC-02-25-15-C, GTC-01-04-10-A and BC 06-28-15-A. - 2.2-2.
-This law may be amended pursuant to the procedures set out in the Oneida Administrative Procedures Act by the Business Committee or the Oneida General Tribal Council.
-Actions of the Election Board regarding amendments to this law and policies adopted regarding implementation of this law are to be presented to the Business Committee who shall then adopt or forward action(s) to the General Tribal Council for adoption. - 2.2-3.
-Should a provision of this law or the application thereof to any person or circumstances be held as invalid, such invalidity shall not affect other provisions of this law which are considered to have legal force without the invalid portions. - 2.2-4.
-Any law, policy, regulation, rule, resolution or motion, or portion thereof, which directly conflicts with the provisions of this law is hereby repealed to the extent that it is inconsistent with or is contrary to this law. - 2.2-5.
+102.2-1.
+This law was adopted by the Oneida General Tribal Council by resolution GTC 07-06-98-A, amended by resolutions GTC-01-04-10-A, BC-02-25-15-C and GTC-04-23-17-A, and emergency amended by resolution BC-07-13-22-E.

+102.2-2.
+This law may be amended or repealed by the Oneida General Tribal Council pursuant to the procedures set out in the Legislative Procedures Act.
+Actions of the Election Board regarding amendments to this law and policies adopted regarding implementation of this law are to be presented to the Business Committee who shall then adopt or forward action(s) to the General Tribal Council for adoption.

+102.2-3.
+Should a provision of this law or the application thereof to any person or circumstances be held as invalid, such invalidity shall not affect other provisions of this law which are considered to have legal force without the invalid portions.

+102.2-4.
+In the event of a conflict between a provision of this law and a provision of another law, the provisions of this law shall control.

+102.2-5.
 This law is adopted under authority of the Constitution of the Oneida Nation.

-2.3.
+102.3.
 Definitions